KirillNaumkin/Iso8601/README.md

 `var nextBirthday = DateTime.Now.Add(new Iso8601Duration("P1Y"));`

 Use:

-• Constants.cs
+- Constants.cs
-• Extensions.cs
+- Extensions.cs
-• Iso8601Duration.cs
+- Iso8601Duration.cs

+The reasons of creating this helper are:

+-